codynhat/metal-ions/README.md

-# BLAST Pipeline
+# Full Pipeline

 ## Quick Start
+## To run full pipeline:

 Here are the necessary steps to get started.

 1. Create `BLAST_TEMP_PATH` and `OUTPUT_PATH` directories (see below).
 2. Set `INPUT_FILE` in `run.sh` to appropriate input file.
 This file should be a text file with a list of accession numbers.
 One accession number on each line.
 See `test.txt` for an example.
-3. Set the `DIR` variable in `aciss.sh` to the location of this repo.
+3. Set variables in run.sh.
+Variables to be set are 'BLAST_TEMP_PATH', 'OUTPUT_PATH', 'CM', 'INPUT_FILE', and 'CLUSTER_SIZE'.
+Each of these is explained below in 'Setup'.
 4. Start the script on ACISS by running:
 ```
-qsub -q generic aciss.sh
+qsub -q generic run.sh
 ```
-When complete, the results will appear in `OUTPUT_PATH`.

 ## Requirements

 This script is meant to be run on ACISS with standalone BLAST.
-The path to the local BLAST database is hardcoded in the script.
+The path to the local BLAST database is hardcoded in the script, but can be modified to be loaded manually
+This script also requires CMfinder, infernal, Python/2.7, and clustal-omega.
+These are all currently set to be loaded on aciss within the script, however if one was to attempt to use this elsewhere these programs would need to be installed.

 ## Setup

 Before executing the script, a few paths need to be set.
 There is one directory where BLAST will output temporary XML files to be used by Entrez.
 This is the `BLAST_TEMP_PATH` in the `run.sh` script.
 The another path is the location of the final FASTA output.
 This is `OUTPUT_PATH` in `run.sh`.
 Set these paths as needed, or keep them as the default.
+The default is your root directory.
 Make sure the folders are created before running the script.
+INPUT_PATH needs to be set to your list of accession numbers.
+CM should be set to your pre-compiled CM database.
+If you do not have a CM database and do not wish to use the provided riboswitch CM database, see readme_build_cmdatabase.txt
+Lastly, CLUSTER_SIZE can be modified to adjust the size of the clusters made.

 ## Usage

-The script, `aciss.sh` can be used to run the pipeline on aciss.
 The file `test.txt` is an example of input that is accepted by the script.
 Each line is a separate accession number to run through the pipeline.
-To start a new pipeline, create a new file with a list of accession numbers and set the environment variable `INPUT_FILE` in the `run.sh` script, appropriately.
-This path can be absolute, or relative to the directory where `aciss.sh` is located.
+To start a new pipeline, create a new file with a list of one or more accession numbers and set the environment variable `INPUT_FILE` in the `run.sh` script, appropriately.

 To run the script on aciss:

 ```
-qsub -q generic aciss.sh
+qsub -q generic run.sh

+##When running more than 1 accession number, qsub -q fatnodes run.sh is recommended

 ```

 ## Output

 The output of the BLAST pipeline will create a new directory in `OUTPUT_PATH` for each accession number.
 Each directory will contain a multi-FASTA file of matched results from the BLAST pipeline.
 The directory also contains .fasta files for the clusters (see Cluster function below for more details).
+Motif files will also be produced for each cluster.
+These will be collapsed into stockholm files for each cluster.
+Lastly, an alignment file will be output for each cluster.
+This alignment file will show the sequences retrieved from the blast search grouped into similar sequences/structures, then mapped against known RNA structures as annotated in the provided CM database

 ### Example Output Format